Treloar School: History

 In 1907, the then Lord Mayor of the City of London, Sir William Purdie Treloar, set up a 'Cripples' Fund' as his mayoral appeal.
 His aim was to build a hospital and school outside the city for children with non-pulmonary tuberculosis.
-On 13 June that year he wrote in his diary that Her Majesty Queen Alexandra 'came to Mansion House to open the Queen's Fete in aid of my Cripples' Fund'.
+On 13 June 1907 he wrote in his diary that Her Majesty Queen Alexandra 'came to Mansion House to open the Queen's Fete in aid of my Cripples' Fund'.
 In 1908, the boarding school and hospital were opened in Alton, as The Lord Mayor Treloar Cripples' Hospital and College.

-In 1948 the National Health Service took over the hospital, and the Lord Mayor Treloar College subsequently moved from Alton to a new site bought by the Trust in 1949 in the nearby village of Froyle.
-In 1965 the Florence Treloar School for Girls was opened in the village of Holybourne; the two schools were combined in 1978 under the Lord Mayor Treloar College name, with the Lower School housed at Froyle and the Upper School at Holybourne.
+In 1948 the National Health Service took over the hospital, and the Lord Mayor Treloar College moved from Alton, to a new site bought by the Trust in 1949 in the nearby village of Froyle.
+In 1965 the Florence Treloar School for Girls was opened in the village of Holybourne.
+In 1978, the two schools were combined under the Lord Mayor Treloar College name, with the Lower School housed at Froyle and the Upper School at Holybourne.

+In 1995 the Holybourne campus became the Lord Mayor Treloar National Specialist College of Further Education.
+In 2000 this was shortened to Treloar College.
+The Froyle campus became Treloar School.
+After the launching of an appeal, Vision Treloar's, in 2010, the School, College, and Trust were consolidated on a new campus on the Holybourne site, that was opened in 2012 by Sophie, Countess of Wessex, who is the Trust's Royal Patron.

+In 2004, the College became the first specialist college to be awarded 'outstanding' for the quality of its provision, leadership and management by Ofsted.
+In 2017, it was awarded 'Beacon College' status by the Department for Education and Science.
+The school received an 'inadequate' Ofsted assessment in 2011.
+It was rated 'outstanding' in 2016 and 2018.

+Infected blood scandal

 During the 1970s and 1980s, the boys' school offered specialist care for haemophiliacs.
-With the introduction of Factor VIII treatment, between 1974 and 1987 many were injected with Factor VIII imported from the United States and manufactured from contaminated non-heat-treated blood plasma, and were infected with HIV and hepatitis; 90 out of 122 have since died.
-A public inquiry into the National Health Service's use of contaminated blood products began taking evidence from those affected in 2019, and in 2021 heard statements from former Treloar's pupils who were infected there.
+With the introduction of Factor VIII treatment, between 1974 and 1987 many were injected with Factor VIII imported from the United States and manufactured from contaminated non-heat-treated blood plasma, and were infected with HIV and hepatitis.
+90 out of 122 have since died.
+In 2019, a public inquiry into the National Health Service's use of contaminated blood products began taking evidence from those affected, and in 2021, heard statements from former Treloar's pupils who were infected there.
 In 2022, a lawsuit against the school was filed by survivors.

-In 1995 the Holybourne campus became the Lord Mayor Treloar National Specialist College of Further Education; in 2000 this was shortened to Treloar College and the Froyle campus became Treloar School.
-After the launching of an appeal, Vision Treloar's, in 2010, the School, College, and Trust were consolidated on a new campus on the Holybourne site that was officially opened in 2012 by Sophie, Countess of Wessex, who is the Trust's Royal Patron.

-In 2004, the College became the first specialist college to be awarded 'outstanding' for the quality of its provision, leadership and management by Ofsted, and in 2017 it was awarded 'Beacon College' status by the Department for Education and Science.
-The school received an 'inadequate' Ofsted assessment in 2011, but was rated 'outstanding' in 2016 and 2018.
+In 2024, the Infected Blood Compensation Scheme was established.
+The scheme states that an 'Additional Autonomy award' of £15,000 will be available to all infected persons who attended Lord Mayor Treloar College.